Katrina Law

-Early life
+Early life and education

 Law was born in Philadelphia and grew up in Deptford Township, New Jersey.
 Her mother is Taiwanese and her father is of German and Italian descent.
 As a teenager, she was crowned Miss New Jersey Teen USA.
 She graduated from the Richard Stockton College of New Jersey with a B.A. in Performing Arts (Theatre Performance) in 1999.

 Career

 Law worked alongside director Adrian Picardi with producers Eric Ro and Don Le, to create a low budget web series called The Resistance.
 Picardi was the series' official creator and director.
 The show was later picked up by Starz which led to Law's casting in Spartacus: Blood and Sand in 2009.
 In 2011, Law completed an action-oriented project called 3 Minutes with director Ross Ching, producers Don Le and George Wang, starring Harry Shum Jr., Stephen "tWitch" Boss (the runner up on season 4 of Fox's So You Think You Can Dance), and herself.

 From 2014 to 2020, she had a recurring role on The CW television series Arrow as Nyssa al Ghul, the daughter of the notorious leader of the League of Assassins, Ra's al Ghul.

 In 2019, Law was cast as co-lead in the CBS pilot Alive, as medical examiner Elizabeth Lavenza, whose husband Mark Escher (Ryan Phillipe) is brought back to life by the mysterious Dr Frankenstein (Aaron Staton).
 Later that year she joined the cast of CBS's Hawaii Five-0 for the series' tenth season.
 In March 2021, Law was cast in the eighteenth season of NCIS in the role of Jessica Knight.
 She appeared in the final two episodes of the season with the potential to become a series regular if the series is renewed for a nineteenth season; it was later confirmed that Law would become a series regular beginning with the nineteenth season.
-In January 2022, it was announced that Law's NCIS character would cross over to NCIS: Hawaiʻi for an episode.
+In January 2022, it was announced that Law's NCIS character would crossover to NCIS: Hawaiʻi for an episode.

 Personal life

 Law married actor Keith Andreen in January 2013.
-In December 2018, she gave birth to a daughter.
+In December 2018, she gave birth to their daughter.